simonsobs/socs/docs/agents/acti_camera.rst

 Description
 -----------

-The site cameras will be used to monitor conditions at the SO site.
+The ACTi cameras will be used to monitor conditions at the SO site.
-The Site Camera Agent periodically (1 minute) grabs screenshots from each camera on the network.
+The ACTi Camera Agent periodically (1 minute) grabs screenshots from each camera on the network.
 The images are saved to a location on disk.
 A webserver should then be configured to serve this directory to some URL.
 Then we can use HTML to access the webserver and display ``latest.jpg`` for an up-to-date